robertvanoverbeek/AirflowTutorial/README.md

 <sup>figure 5.
 Airflow variables</sup>
 <br/>
-Check https://cloud.google.com/storage/docs/creating-buckets if you need more information on creating a Google Cloud Storage bucket, as this is beyond the scope of this Airflow POC example.
+Check https://cloud.google.com/storage/docs/creating-buckets if you need more information on creating a Google Cloud Storage bucket, as this is beyond the scope of this Airflow tutorial.

 Apache Airflow allows the usage of Jinja templating, which makes available multiple helpful variables and macros to aid in date manipulation (https://airflow.apache.org/macros.html and https://diogoalexandrefranco.github.io/about-airflow-date-macros-ds-and-execution-date/).